Japanese Cottage and Mainstream Outdoor Brands

 10. FREELIGHT

-FREELIGHT is another small, hiker-owned business who design, manufacture and sell their own gear on the internet.
+FREELIGHT is another small, hiker-owned business that designs, manufactures, and sells its own gear on the internet.
 They are driven by the pursuit of crafting light, durable gear with a timeless design.
-The newest addition to their gear stable is the S50tifw, a 50-60 litre pack supported with a titanium frame.
-The body is made from spinnaker cloth (sailcloth) and the base uses Ripstop Nylon.
-It comes in at 625 grams and priced at 37,000 yen.
-A downside of FREELIGHT is they only except payment by bank transfer which makes overseas transactions nigh on impossible.
+The newest addition to their gear stable is the S50tifw, a 50 to 60 litre pack supported by a titanium frame.
+The body is made from spinnaker cloth (sailcloth), and the base uses Ripstop Nylon.
+It comes in at 625 grams and is priced at 37,000 yen.
+A downside of FREELIGHT is that they only accept payment by bank transfer, which makes overseas transactions nigh on impossible.

 ICON: S50tifwf Backpack